 3.11.
 Carry out steps 3.5−3.10 for each embryo.

 3.12.
-Culture MEFs for at least 3−4 days.
+Culture MEFs obtained in step 3.11 for at least 3−4 days.

 NOTE: At this stage, MEFs can also be cryopreserved for future experiments.

 3.13.
 To determine the sex and genotype of each embryo, carry out genotyping-PCR using DNA isolated from the heads of the embryos using primers and PCR conditions listed in Table 1.